 You can find a printable packing list and an overview of my top packing tips in my Scotland Travel Resource Library – get it here!

 I generally pack using my Pro Packing Cubes to keep my things organised.
 If I combine different activities (e.g. hiking and a city trip) in one holiday, I organise my stuff into themed packing cubes, so that all my hiking gear is in one place and stored separately from my nice city clothes.

-This is a list of everything I would pack for a 10-day trip around Scotland with a carry on, including what I’d be wearing on the plane.
-If your visit is shorter, you can decrease the amount of items accordingly; if you travel longer, consider to do laundry somewhere on the road, instead of packing more – that will make it easier to fit everything in a carry on.
+This is a list of everything I would pack for a 10-day trip around Scotland with a carry-on, including what I’d be wearing on the plane.
+If your visit is shorter, you can decrease the number of items accordingly; if you travel longer, consider to do laundry somewhere on the road, instead of packing more – that will make it easier to fit everything in a carry-on.